 Creativity is kind of like a muscle; the more you use it, the more you have to use.
-But often your creative side takes a bit of effort to unlock (I’ve attached something to help with that below).
+But often your creative side takes a bit of effort to unlock (*the creativity workbook below can help).
 Creativity dwells deep inside you, but sometimes doubt can stifle it.

 Yes, doubt is a sign that you have a creative mind and that you were meant to use it.
 If you didn’t have a way to add value to the world, you wouldn’t even think about it, but you do have something, and you know it.

 But doubt can stop you.
 Refuse to listen to it.
 Say “I am creative” out loud often, because it is true.
 Keep taking tiny steps forward.
 Why keep moving forward?